Tarsila do Amaral: Pau-Brasil period

-Oswald de Andrade, who had become her traveling companion, accompanied her throughout Europe.
-Upon returning to Brazil at the end of 1923, Tarsila and Andrade then traveled throughout Brazil to explore the variety of indigenous culture, and to find inspiration for their nationalistic art.
-During this period, Tarsila made drawings of the various places they visited which became the basis for many of her upcoming paintings.
+Tarsila spent much of 1923 in Europe with poet Oswald de Andrade.
+Upon returning to Brazil in December 1923, Tarsila and Andrade then traveled throughout Brazil to find inspiration for their nationalistic art in folk religion and popular ritual.
+In March 1924, they spent Carnaval in Rio de Janeiro, and in April 1924, they traveled to baroque mining towns in Minas Gerais during Holy Week as part of the "caravana modernista" (modernist caravan).
+During this period, Tarsila made drawings of the various places they visited, which became the basis for many of her upcoming paintings.
+Paintings created during this period include São Paulo (1924), Morro de Favela (1924), and Lagoa Santa (1925).

 She also illustrated the poetry that Andrade wrote during their travels, including his pivotal book of poems entitled Pau Brasil, published in 1924.
 In the manifesto of the same name, Andrade emphasized that Brazilian culture was a product of importing European culture and called artists to create works that were uniquely Brazilian in order to "export" Brazilian culture, much like the wood of the Brazil tree had become an important export to the rest of the world.
 In addition, he challenged artists to use a modernist approach in their art, a goal they had strived for during the Semana de Arte Moderna in São Paulo.
+In works by both Andrade and Tarsila, the Pau-Brasil movement was a concept that sought to establish a modern art particular to Brazil.

 During this time, Tarsila's colors became more vibrant.
 In fact, she wrote that she had found the "colors I had adored as a child.
 I was later taught they were ugly and unsophisticated."
 Her initial painting from this period was E.C.F.B.(Estrada de Ferro Central do Brasil), (1924).
-Furthermore, at the time, she had an interest in industrialization and its impact on society.
+Furthermore, at the time, she had an interest in industrialization and urbanization, and their impacts on society.
+Tarsila painted several representations of large cities, like São Paulo, that combined small aspects of the city, like gas pumps, with broader urban scenes.
+Building on the ideas of the earlier Pau-Brasil movement, she appropriated European styles similar to those of her former teacher, Fernand Léger, but adapted them to the local cityscapes in order to develop modes and techniques that were uniquely Brazilian.